cloudmesh-community/book/chapters/linux/ssh.md

 already, and we can skip the generating keys step.
 However you must know the passphrase of the key.
 If you forgot it you will need to recreate the key.
-However you will lose any ability to connect with the old key to the respurces to which you uploaded the public key.
+However you will lose any ability to connect with the old key to the resources to which you uploaded the public key.
 So be careful.

 To generate a key pair use the command